david26694/david-masip-blog/_posts/2020-07-24-sample-size.md

 layout: post
 categories: [r, probability-theory, hypothesis-testing]
 comments: true
-title: p-values dependence on sample and effect sizes
+title: Sample and effect sizes in hypothesis testing
 ---

 One of the most troubling thing about p-values is the fact that if you